Maszz/BrewCode.nvim/README.md

 you can follow rest of catpuccin theme documentation below for custom a theme.

 > [!WARNING]
-> I don't touch any of catpuccin theme code, i just forked it and make some custom color and syntax highlighting to it(Tree-sitter).
+> I don't touch any of catppuccin theme code, i just forked it and make some custom color and syntax highlighting to it(Tree-sitter).
-> You just use this like any of catpuccin theme.
+> You just use this like any of catppuccin theme.
 <!-- panvimdoc-ignore-end -->

 # Features